maboroshinokiseki/libmhash/README.md

         .build()
         .unwrap();

-    // use sender to send file or raw data let sender = server.data_sender();
+    // use sender to send files or raw data let sender = server.data_sender();

     // you can also send files without spawning a new thread